andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 the dance equivalent of a general store selling picks and shovels during the California gold rush.

-My sartorial selection falls somewhere near the very end of the dance wardrobe spectrum just this side of "dad clothes."
+My sartorial selection falls near the very end of the dance wardrobe spectrum, just this side of "dad clothes."
 So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire everyone else's duds.
 Once everyone has showcased their looks for Mark he eyes my Sunday afternoon